-Laura is the Vice-Chair of the Canadian Bar Association’s Family Law Section.
+Laura is the Chair of the Canadian Bar Association’s Family Law Section (Nova Scotia).
+She is a guest instructor for the Nova Scotia Barrister’s Society Skills Course.
 She is the past president of the Nova Scotia Association of Collaborative Professionals.
 Laura also facilitates the Parent Information Program at the Supreme Court (Family Division).

 Dalhousie Law School, 2009

 Nova Scotia, 2012